stevdza-san/DiaryApp/README.md

 - **Common/Core Modules**: The app includes two core modules: *UI* and *Utils*.
 The UI module contains common Compose functions, components, and UI-related code that are shared across different features.
 This module promotes code reuse and consistency in the app's user interface.
 The Utils module provides essential utilities such as model classes, connectivity observers, constants, strings and drawable resources.
 It ensures a centralized and efficient management of commonly used resources and functionalities.

 ### Navigation
-The app has :two: screen destinations which use Compose Navigation to manage navigation.
+The app has :three: screen destinations which use Compose Navigation to manage navigation.

 | :feature:auth                       | :feature:home                       | :feature:write                      |
 |-------------------------------------|-------------------------------------|-------------------------------------|